SOFE3650F18/project-group-26/Iteration 1/Iteration1.md

 **Step 3: Choose One or More Elements of the System to Refine**

- The elements that will be refined in this iteration would be the bottom layered or the server and database side of the system.
-In general, the support of the functionality in this system requires the collaboration of components associated with modules that are located in the different layers

 **Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers**